Support the Gardens

 Upcoming Events

-Enjoy free admission to the Ventura Botanical Gardens this Halloween, Thursday, October 31.
-Bring your family and friends to unwind, reconnect with nature, and enjoy the Gardens!
-Leashed dogs are…
+Enjoy free admission to the Ventura Botanical Gardens this Thanksgiving, Thursday, November 28.
+Bring your family and friends and enjoy the Gardens!
+Leashed dogs are welcome.
+Don’t miss the Courtyard…

 Read More